awsdocs/amazon-athena-user-guide/doc_source/security-athena-lake-formation-jdbc-okta-tutorial.md

 1. From **Embed Link**, copy and securely save the Okta application ID portion of the URL\.
 The Okta application ID is the part of the URL after `amazon_aws_redshift/` but before the next forward slash\.
 For example, if the URL contains `amazon_aws_redshift/aaa/bbb`, the application ID is `aaa`\.
 ![\[Copy the ID of the Okta application.\]](http://docs.aws.amazon.com/athena/latest/ug/images/security-athena-lake-formation-jdbc-okta-tutorial-28.png)

+**Note**
+The embed link cannot be used to log directly into the Athena console to view databases\.
+The Lake Formation permissions for SAML users and groups are recognized only when you use the JDBC or ODBC driver to submit queries to Athena\.
+To view the databases, you can use the SQL Workbench/J tool, which uses the JDBC driver to connect to Athena\.
+The SQL Workbench/J tool is covered in [Step 7: Verify access through the Athena JDBC client](#security-athena-lake-formation-jdbc-okta-tutorial-step-7-verify-access-through-athena-jdbc-client)\.

 ## Step 6: Grant user and group permissions through AWS Lake Formation<a name="security-athena-lake-formation-jdbc-okta-tutorial-step-6-grant-permissions-through-aws-lake-formation"></a>

 In this step, you use the Lake Formation console to grant permissions on a table to the SAML user and group\.
 You perform the following tasks: